dbusdiecker/team-project-2185-swen-261-10-b/docs/DesignDoc.md

 > * PostSignInRoute: Checks to see if a username desired by a player is already claimed, or if it is invalid.

+> * GetStopWatchingRoute: Cleans up after the spectator after they finish spectating a game

+> * GetSpectatorGameRoute: Displays a game for the spectator to watch.

+> * PostSpectatorCheckTurnRoute: Checks to see if the spectated game has changed its state so the spectator may refresh the board.

 > * PostSignOutRoute: Signs a player out, allowing another user to claim their username.

 > * PostGameRoute: Creates a game between two Players after